eicospike/tonecode/README.md

 400
 ?

+Up to 12k bps and transmiting 100% from the minimal testing I have done.
+Bumping the rate to 24k bps seams to be imposible to make a decent fft of that little data.
+Possibly look at pulling the bits from the raw sound file.
+Further testing with 48k bps at 48Hz sampled sound would equate to on sample per data point, clearly an fft can't be used.
+Looking like 56k will take some NEW tech :)

-3000 is in testing and looks like it will be working.... this is getting close to the limit of the fft. and samplerate of the wave.
+...3000 is in testing and looks like it will be working.... this is getting close to the limit of the fft. and samplerate of the wave.